 The application process unfolds in three stages:

-- Shortlisted candidates will then be invited to sit two written tests, in math and English.
-The tests will be carried out in your own country.
+Shortlisted candidates will then be invited to sit two written tests, in maths and English.
+The tests will be carried online.

-- Based on the written test results, candidates will then be invited to a Skype interview.
+Based on the written test results, candidates will then be invited to a Zoom interview.

 Selection is carried out by a qualified panel, using objective and transparent scoring methods.
 During the interviews, the Selection Panel will give high consideration to the motivation of students, their openness to other cultures and interest in European affairs.